enpage/enpage/docs/guides/templates/index.md

 ## Dynamic templates

-One of the unique aspect of Enpage, as a website builder, is that it allows using data sources to populate the templates.
-This means that templates can be dynamic and can display different content based on the data source.
+One of the unique features of Enpage as a website builder is its ability to use multiple data sources to populate templates.
+This enables the templates to be dynamic, displaying different content based on the various data sources.

 ## SEO friendly

-Enpage templates are designed to be SEO friendly, meaning that they are optimized for search engines and can help improve the visibility of a website in search results.
-This is even possible with dynamic data sources because the Enpage platform is capable of rendering the templates on the server side.
+Enpage templates are designed to be SEO-friendly, meaning they are optimized for search engines to improve a website's visibility in search results.
+Even with dynamic data sources, Enpage ensures this optimization by rendering the templates on the server side in production.
+During template development, or within the Enpage Editor, the templates are partially rendered client-side to facilitate live editing and previewing.